 As a good practice, lets add the PostgreSQL binaries to PATH:

-To create encrypted cluster, use the -K option to pass the initdb utility.
+To create an encrypted cluster, use the -K option to pass the initdb utility.
 For example:

 initdb -D /usr/local/pgsql/data -K/usr/local/pgsql/keypass